About Modern Languages at Leicester

 Language learning opportunities

-We offer a range of methods for gaining confidence and fluency in your language(s), including a hugely popular summer school scheme for undergraduates at the end of their first year.
-You will also spend a year studying or working abroad to polish your skills.
+We offer a range of learning methodologies and experiences to enable you to gain confidence and fluency in your language(s), including a hugely popular summer school scheme for our undergraduates at the end of their first year.
+You will also spend a year studying or working abroad – an experience that is essential to developing the linguistic and cultural fluency that characterise the Leicester Modern Languages graduate.

 Research has shown that graduates in Modern Languages enjoy excellent employment opportunities.
-Many of our graduates go on to work in education and in the translation professions, but other career paths are very diverse, ranging from business positions and work in human resources, to jobs in the media or the social and political sectors.
+Many of our graduates go on to work in education and in the translation professions, but also other very diverse career paths ranging from business positions and work in human resources, to jobs in the media or the social and political sectors.

-Additionally, a significant number of our graduates move on to postgraduate study, including PGCEs and Masters programmes in translation, international business, law, human rights, journalism, and some then go on to pursue PhDs in their individual specialisms.
+Additionally, a significant number of our graduates move on to postgraduate study, including PGCEs and Masters programmes in translation, international business, law, human rights, gender studies, journalism… And some then go on to pursue PhDs in their individual specialisms.